Theresa-o/TioArt/README.md

 # TioArt Auction

-This is an e-commerce auction site for artworks that will allow users to create listings, place bids on listings, comment on listings and add listings to a watchlist.
+This is an e-commerce auction site for artworks that will allow users to create listings, place bids on listings, comment on listings and add listings to a watchlist

 ### TECH STACK